shinhwagk/fieldproxy/README.md

 # fieldproxy

-## samiple http load balancer by custom header field.
+## a simple http load balancer by custom header field.
 > a request with custom header field enter into the proxy server, if the value of the field appears for the first time, then select a server with the least number of bound fields under upstream.

 ### running